 Assess Yourself

 Career management is a cyclical and nonlinear process.
-The resources and services offered by Career Development will help you assess your strengths and skills, explore diverse industries and functions, prepare you for the application and interview processes, and guide you as you apply for positions.
+The resources and services offered by Career Development will help you assess your strengths and skills while exploring industries and functions, develop a comprehensive career plan to work towards your career goals throughout the application and interview processes, and guide you in cultivating and facilitating career connections.

 What can I do?